Paradigm-Free-Mapping/pySPFM/docs/examples.md

 ## What do AUC time series look like?

 To avoid the selection of the regularization parameter, we can use the Stability Selection method.
 This method is based on subsampling the data and solving the regularization path for each subsample a number of times.
 You can think of it as a cross-validation approach.
-The method then calculates the probability of every time point having a non-zero coefficient.
+This gives you a snapshot of what time points in particular tend to be picked more often.
+With that, the method then calculates the probability of every time point having a non-zero coefficient (because you have run this 100 times) for each value of lambda.
+From those probability curves (one per time point) we calculate the area under the curve, which is a proxy of the time point having a non-zero coefficient across all possible lambdas, and therefore being truly non-zero.
 The following code snippet shows how to use the Stability Selection method:

 ```python
 from pySPFM.deconvolution.hrf_generator import HRFMatrix